crptteam/react-select/README.md

 | renderOption: React element or function | It is rendered instead of all of titles in values (working with renderValue) | |
 | onRef | Return {this of SingleSelect} in componentDidMount and undefined in componentWillUnmount| | |

 __Note1__.
 Values is array of objects.
-You can add any properties and then use renderValue or renderOption for render еруь.
+You can add any properties and then use renderValue or renderOption for render them.
 But some properties are special.

 | Property name | Property type | Property description |
 |---|---|---|